 Scotts Canada Limited launched the second edition of the Gro for good program in January 2020.
 The program aims to keep the spirit of community and connection to nature alive in Canada by providing grants to deserving communities, schools and non-profit organizations seeking to develop sustainable gardens and green spaces.

 “The Gro for good grants are part of Scotts Canada’s commitment to support green space solutions that improve and help our youth and communities connect outdoors and enjoy the benefits of gardening,” says Karen Stephenson, Director, Regulatory Affairs & Stakeholder Relations for Scotts Canada.

-The recipients of the 2019 Gro for good grants, valued at $2,500, are:
+The recipients of the 2020 Gro for good grants, valued at $2,500, are:

 For further details on the Gro for good program, please visit: https://scottsmiraclegro.com/responsibility/scotts-canada/.

 Questions can also be directed to firstname.lastname@example.org.